Policy 3570P - Student Records/Maintenance of School Records

 E. Notices about open houses and other major School events, including pupil-parent interaction.

-When the student reaches 18 years of age, graduates from high school, marries, enters military service, or becomes legally emancipated all rights and privileges accorded to the parent become exclusively those of the student.
-The parents of dependent students, as defined by the Internal Revenue Service (i.e. student termed dependent for income tax purposes) may have access to student educational records if the parents establish, via either a copy of the applicable tax forms and/or a Parental Affidavit for Educational Records attesting to the student’s dependent status.
+When the student reaches 18 years of age, or otherwise becomes emancipated, the rights detailed herein for the parent/legal guardian are transferred to the student, unless otherwise addressed by the student, permitted parental access to the student information system, or via court order/guardianship.
+Additionally, the parents of dependent students, as defined by the Internal Revenue Service (i.e. student termed dependent for income tax purposes) may have access to student educational records if the parents establish this right via either a copy of the applicable tax forms and/or a Parental Affidavit for Educational Records attesting to the student’s dependent status.

 Access shall not be granted to the parent or the student to confidential letters and recommendations concerning the admission to a post-secondary educational institution, applications for employment, or the receipt of an honor or award, if the student has waived his or her right of access, after being advised of his or her right to obtain the names of all persons making such confidential letters or statements.